 You can save a ton of money — and it doesn’t have to be hard.

 Instead of spending hours scouring the internet, you can go window-shopping at an online marketplace that’ll help pinpoint the best loan for you.

 - Credible is an online marketplace that offers consumers personalized loan offers.
 It’s best for borrowers who have good credit scores (think: around 640 or higher), and it lets you quickly compare rates without visiting a bunch of sites.

-- Fiona is similar to Credible but allows you to borrow more money and borrow it for a longer period of time — if that’s what you want to do, and your credit score is at least 620.
+- Fiona is similar to Credible but allows you to borrow more money and borrow it for a longer period of time — if that what you want to do, and your credit score is at least 620.